atomiechen/serial-lite/README.md

 - macOS:

-  - Before linking with static library, you need framework flags to support serial port enumeration: (already considered by `Makefile`)
+  - If linking the static library, you need to add framework flags to support serial port enumeration:

     ```sh
     -framework CoreFoundation -framework IOKit